taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 - High Performance Responsive Design by Tom Barker
 - The Web Testing Handbook by Steven Splaine, Stefan P. Jaskiel
 - Algorithms of the Intelligent Web by Douglas McIlwraith, Haralambos Marmanis, Dmitry Babenko

+## Micro-Frontends

+- Building Micro-Frontends: Distributed Systems for the Frontend (2nd, 2025) by Luca Mezzalira

 ## Front-End Job Interview